How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Standard Homeowners Insurance Limitations

 Most standard homeowners insurance policies exclude flood damage.
-This surprises people who assumed their coverage was comprehensive.
 Wind damage from hurricanes typically is covered, but water damage from flooding is not.
+This distinction creates confusion:

 Flood Insurance Requirements

-Separate flood insurance through the National Flood Insurance Program or private insurers covers flood damage to HVAC systems.
-But coverage details vary by policy.
-Some policies exclude HVAC equipment located in basements.
-Others have sub-limits on mechanical systems that pay less than full replacement cost.
+Separate flood insurance through the National Flood Insurance Program (NFIP) or private insurers covers flood damage to HVAC systems.
+However, coverage details vary by policy—some exclude HVAC equipment in basements, while others have sub-limits on mechanical systems that pay less than full replacement cost.

-Read your flood insurance policy now, before a storm, and understand exactly what's covered.
+Review your flood insurance policy now, before a storm, and understand exactly what's covered.
 If you don't have flood insurance and live in coastal North Carolina, consider getting it.
-The coverage isn't just for properties in FEMA flood zones.
-Matthew and Florence both flooded homes that weren't in mapped flood zones.
+Both Matthew and Florence flooded homes that weren't in mapped flood zones.

 Working with Insurance Companies

-Most insurance companies require a proposal of the work that needs to be performed prior to approving your insurance claim.
-This is where working with established local companies like Kool Ducts Heat & Air provides advantage.
-They understand the documentation requirements and can provide professional proposals that adjusters accept without excessive back-and-forth.
+Most insurance companies require a proposal of work needed before approving claims.
+Working with established local companies like Kool Ducts Heat & Air provides advantages—they understand documentation requirements and can provide professional proposals that adjusters accept without excessive back-and-forth.

-Companies experienced with storm recovery claims know how to photograph damage, write detailed descriptions, and include necessary technical information.
-This speeds up claim processing and increases approval likelihood.
+Companies experienced with storm recovery claims know how to photograph damage, write detailed descriptions, and include necessary technical information, speeding up claim processing and increasing approval likelihood.

 Protecting Your System Before the Next Storm